BC17/push-plugin-cordova-phonegap/push-cordova/README.md

 	    errorCallback: function(error){}
 	}

-On iOS, notifying that notification is opened in not possible to do automatically, so you need to call this function manually.
+On iOS, automatically notifying that a notification has been opened currently isn't possible so you need to call this function manually.

-Also, on Android, when application receive invisible notification (see `overrideDefaultMessageHandling`), you need to manually call `notifyNotificationOpened` function
+Also, on Android, when the application receives invisible notification (see `overrideDefaultMessageHandling`), you need to manually call the `notifyNotificationOpened` function.

+### Location

+In our Push library version 1.1.1 we introduced our own location service that acquires your user's latest location and periodically sends it to the Infobip Push service in the background.
+By using this service, your location can be retrieved with all the location providers: GPS, NETWORK or PASSIVE provider.

+Start Push location service using `push.enableLocation()` to track your user's location and stop it with `push.disableLocation()` method.
+Once started, Push location service periodically sends location updates to the Infobip's Push service.
+Time interval between these location updates can be set by `push.setLocationUpdateTimeInterval(interval, errorCallback)`, where `interval` is integer value in minutes, and `errorCallback` is call-back function with one argument that represents error code.

+To enable location service, use function below:

+	push.enableLocation();

+and to disable sending location to Push Service use the following function:

+	push.disableLocation();

+To check if Infobip's Push location service is enabled use

+	isLocationEnabled(successClb)

+where `successClb` is like the following:

+	successClb: function(data) {
+		alert(data.isLocationEnabled);
+	}

+Success callback accepts one parameter (JSON Object) that has boolean field `isLocationEnabled`.

+#### Time Interval (location)

+To change default time interval for updating your user's location (15 min), use the following function:

+	push.setLocationUpdateTimeInterval(interval, errorCallback);

+where `errorCallback` is like following:

+	errorCallback: function(errorCode) {
+		alert("Error code: " + errorCode);
+	}

+Getting current update time interval is possible with the following function:

+	push.getLocationUpdateTimeInterval(successClb);

+where `successClb` is like the following:

+	successClb: function(data) {
+		alert(data.getLocationUpdateTimeInterval)
+	}

+Only parameter in call-back function is like following:

+	{
+		getLocationUpdateTimeInterval: 25 // In minutes
+	}

+#### Media Data

+Media content refers to multimedia content (image, video, audio) wrapped inside HTML tags.
+You can check if notification received has any media content simply by comparing it's `mediaData` field to `undefined` or empty string, which is also done in `push.isMediaNotification(notification, callback)` function.
+Here, `callback` is function with one boolean parameter, indicating whether notification contains any media data.

+#### Media View

+Media View is used to show media content from the media push notification.
+Using Infobip's Media View is optional which means that at any time you can create your own kind of Media View where you can show the media content from notification.
+Infobip's Media View offers basic functionality of showing media content inside rounded web view with the default shadow around it.
+View also has a dismiss button through which the user can dismiss the Media View.
+Any of these fields can be changed according to your application needs.

+To use Infobip's Media View call function below:

+	push.addMediaView(notification, customization, errorCallback);

+`notification` is notification with media content received from Infobip Push server, `customization` is JSON object used to customize media view outlook and is like the following:

+	{
+		x: 10,
+		y: 20,
+		width: 100,
+		height: 200,
+		shadow: true,
+		radius: 15,
+		dismissButtonSize: 20,
+		foregroundColor: "#ffffff",
+		backgroundColor: "#000000"
+	}

+`errorCallback` is call-back function that accepts one parameter (`errorCode`) and is like the following:

+	errorCallback: function(errorCode) {
+		alert("Error code: " + errorCode);
+	}

+### Android only

-#### AndroidManifest (Android only)
+#### AndroidManifest

-To make sure that nothing required is missing in your Android manifest file, use next method.
-Any error will be logged, so please check your LogCat to verify that manifest is properly configured.
+To make sure that nothing required is missing in your Android manifest file, use the following method.
+Any error will be logged, so please check your LogCat to verify that the manifest has been properly configured.

 	checkManifest(successCallback, errorCallback)

-Note: Debug mode has to be enabled to view log.
+Note: Debug mode has to be enabled to view the log.

-#### Application Data (Android only)
+#### Application Data

-To get application data call next function:
+To obtain application data call the following function:

 	getApplicationData(successCallback)